In 1086 the Domesday Book recorded ‘Peltenduna’ as having “one church with thirty acres”. This makes it Anglo-Saxon in origin.

 The Leaning Tower and the Essex Earthquake

 The tower has a noticeable lean to the southwest, often said to be caused by the Essex Earthquake of 1884.
-However, the leaning tower was noted before then, in the book: ‘Mehalah, a Story of the Salt Marshes’ (1st edition 1880).
-The cause was probably subsidence due to poor ground.
+However, the leaning tower was noted before then, in the book: ‘Mehalah, a Story of the Salt Marshes’ by Sabine Baring-Gould first published in 1880 (see chapter ‘In a Cobweb’, where the text includes: ….She took the road before her, and saw that it led to Peldon, the leaning tower of which stood on a hill that had formed the northern horizon from the Ray….).
+The actual cause was probably subsidence due to poor ground.

 The church did suffer from the earthquake, with damage to the battlements and roof.